-Many people believe summer to be the time for some R&R at the beach.
-We’re not saying you should shirk all your holiday plans—you deserve it!
+Many people believe summer is the time for R&R at the beach.
+We’re not saying you should shirk all your holiday plans—you deserve them!
 But why not harness the infectious energy of the summer months and take your first step into launching your dream career?

 Instead of slaving away those previous daytime hours at a dead-end job or even just a job you don’t enjoy, go play with a pup.
 Spend some quality time with the furry companion of your choice and you’ll have a hard time not immediately enrolling in a dog grooming course.
 Once you’ve been bitten by the grooming bug, there’s no going back!

 Keep reading for five other reasons why becoming a certified dog grooming is going to be your best decision this summer!